 The best way to prevent canker sores is to avoid things that cause them.
 Common triggers include stress, acidic foods, sugary foods, and minor cuts or scrapes in the mouth (such as from biting your cheek).

 Another strategy is to use a rinse (such as a 1:1 ratio of hydrogen peroxide and water) once to twice daily either continuously, or as soon as you feel a canker sore coming on.

 In severe cases, there are prescription agents that can be used, or in-clinic cauterization can be done.

 The long answer

 Canker sores are mild ulcers in the mouth or on the tongue that are caused when the tissue gets damaged, either physically (biting, cutting) or chemically (stress, acidic foods).
-While they can be painful, canker sores are not dangerous and do not require treatment for them to heal.
+While they can be painful, canker sores are not dangerous, and they do not require treatment for them to heal.
 Canker sores heal naturally in 5 to 7 days.

 Unfortunately, during the healing time, canker sores can cause some very annoying problems.
 For many people, they are very distracting and can be embarrassing.
 They cause pain that can interfere with eating.
-Depending on their location (i.e. on the tongue) they can interfere with eating.
+Depending on their location (e.g., on the tongue) they can interfere with eating.